smilegupta/Flappy-Birds-Scratch/README.md

 # Snake-Game---Scratch

+It is made using scratch!
-It is made using scratch
+It is made using block programming.